 When patient data is shared seamlessly between healthcare units, the professionals have up-to-date information at their disposal when treating patients.
 That way, the Kanta Services contribute to the improvement of patient safety and standard of care.
 In social welfare services, movement of data makes it easier to understand the client’s overall situation.

 The Kanta Services and digitalisation also create a basis for knowledge-based management and the use of data for research purposes.
 When patient and client data is archived in one place, the information can be utilised in the planning, guidance and monitoring of services.

 The Kanta Services are an integral part of the enterprise architecture for social welfare and healthcare services, developed together with operators in the social welfare and healthcare sector.
 Kela publishes the Kanta codes as open source codes.

-The changes resulting from the health and social services reform are also taken into account in the development of the Kanta Services.
-With the national Kanta solution, data will be available across the borders of the future social welfare and healthcare regions.
+With the national Kanta solution, data will be available across the borders of the future wellbeing service counties.
 Kanta and other digital solutions support the work of professionals in the future social and health centres.

 Kanta as part of the annual planning of social and health organisations

 When a service provider has decided to deploy Kanta Services or a functionality, they register for deployment.
 The registration is open on a continuous basis, allowing flexible deployment within the provider’s own schedule.
 Kela co-ordinates and supports deployments.